rickgennis/managebackups/src/managebackups.1.md

 **managebackups -p laptop --last**

-    (identical output to above as this is a synonym for diffing the most recent backup to its immediate predecessor)
+    Identical output to above as this is a synonym for diffing the most recent backup to its immediate predecessor.
+Additionally, if "laptop" is made the default profile (such as via "**managebackups -p laptop --default --save**") the above command can be further simplified to "**managebackups --last**".

 **managebackups -p laptop --diff 17:2 --diff 55:53**